 Craftsmanship Is At The Heart Of What We Do

-1931 was a time in the world when some things of consequence were better made then ever before - and greatly valued by folks because of that simple fact.
-The 1931 Fabrique Nationale "Baby" pistol was one of those better made things.
-The factory was located in Leige, Belgium, in a building the size of a football field.
-The Pistol was manufactured by utilizing hand drawn blue prints and belt-driven mills and lathes to carve metal.
-An enormous amount of skilled labor was used in the step-by-step process of crafting each unit.
+1931 was a time in the world when some things of consequence were better made then ever before - and greatly valued by folks everywhere because of this simple fact.
+The 1931 Fabrique Nationale "Baby" pocket pistol was one of those "better made things".
+Back then FN's factory was located in Leige, Belgium.
+The building was the size of a football field.
+The Baby was manufactured in this building utilizing hand drawn blue prints and belt-driven mills and lathes to carve metal.
+Skilled labor was used in the step-by-step process of crafting each pistol.
 Most of that labor was supplied by women who lived in the nearby town of Herstal.
-Decades later the Pistol was manufactured in Bayonne, France by one of FN's subsidiaires: Manufacture D'armes de Bayonne.
-We are the only company engaged by FN outside of Europe to ever manufacture the 1931 FN 6.35mm, 6+1 shot pistol.
+Decades later the Baby was manufactured in Bayonne, France by one of FN's subsidiaries: Manufacture D'armes de Bayonne.
+We are the only company engaged by FN outside of Europe to ever manufacture the 1931 FN 6.35mm, 6+1 shot pocket pistol.

-1983 was the year FN contracted with our Canadian parent company to utilize state-of-the-art engineering and computer numeric controlled machine tools to manufacture the metal parts for this celebrated pistol.
-The prime objective was to produce 40,000 of them and to do so at a level of quality that exceeded the original Belgium made Babys.
-We were uniquely qualified to undertake this assignment because we were the best-of-the-best of fully integrated North American Swiss screw machine shops.
-The fact that we had served as a major sub-contractor to FN for many years on several of its tier-one weapons systems helped the "Le Bebe Project" advance in a timely manner.
+While talks had been going on for some time, 1983 was the year FN actually contracted with our Canadian parent company to utilize state-of-the-art engineering and computer numeric controlled machine tools to manufacture the metal parts for the Baby.
+An order was issued to us by FN for 40,000 of these pistols.
+It was our job to machine all of the metal parts and assemble, test and package each one for export.
+The primary objective was to produce the Baby at a level of quality that exceeded the original Belgium made version.
+We were uniquely qualified to do so because we were considered the "best-of-the-best" of fully integrated Swiss screw machine shops in North America.
+And the fact that we had served as a major sub-contractor to FN for many years on several of its tier-one weapons systems prior to the issuance of the "Le Bebe" contract worked to keep things moving in a timely fashion.

-Canadian law being what it was during the 1980's, the first "Baby" ended up shipping from our Charlottesville, Virginia, facilities during 1987.
-Back then all of these exquisite firearms were exported to FN.
-Because of the Gun Control Act of 1968, none of them made their way back to the USA.
+Canadian law being what it was during the 1980's, the first "Baby" ended up shipping from our Charlottesville, Virginia, facility during 1987.
+Back then all of these exquisite pocket pistols were exported to Belgium for re-shipment by FN to various buyers throughout the world.
+Because of the US Gun Control Act of 1968, none of them made their way back to the USA.
 And this upset folks here in the States.
-By the late 1980's we were distributing the Pistol in limited quantities throughout America.
+By the late 1980's we were both manufacturing and distributing the Pistol in limited quantities to distributors and dealers throughout America.
 And in keeping with the times, we marked it as the "PSP-25".
-In 1995 we separated small arms manufacturing from our aerospace/defense business and set firearms manufacturing up on its own.
-And then we re-christened the Baby as the "PSA-25".
-Since those days, we have manufactured this Art Deco classic in workshops under our control and direction in Colorado, Illinois and Nevada.
+In 1995 we separated small arms manufacturing from the rest of our Swiss screw machining activity and set firearms manufacturing up on its own.
+And then we re-christened the Pistol as the "PSA-25".
+Since those days in Virginia, we have manufactured this Art Deco classic in federally licensed workshops under our ownership, control and direction in Colorado, Illinois and Nevada.

 Like all things well made, the process is the product.
-In keeping with the original mandate from Fabrique Nationale, we continue to this day to manufacture this Art Deco classic using the very latest technology available.
+In keeping with the original mandate from Fabrique Nationale, we continue to this day to manufacture this Art Deco classic utilizing the very latest technology available.
 That technology includes the use of computer generated, 3 dimensional, interactive, detailed engineering drawings.
-These drawings give rise to thousands of lines of machine code which is passed along to 4 and 5 axis numeric controlled machine tools.
+These drawings give rise to thousands of lines of machine code that is passed along to multi-axis numeric controlled machine tools.
 We super-charge these machine tools with laser-guided, dimensional inspection probes that assure the accuracy of machined metal parts, regardless of cutting tool wear.
 Implementing this technology is no simple thing to accomplish.